Rayane1997/stage/readme.md

         - ansible-playbook docker.yml -i hosts

-once all of that is done you can run the ansible playbook. there are 6.
+once all of that is done you can run the ansible playbook.

 from here i will assume that you're already in the git directory named stage